DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Delinquency Monitoring**: Identify delinquent apartments based on overdue balances.

   This system streamlines property management tasks, enhancing efficiency and organization. 🏢💼💰
+* Day 88: Technical Test "strStr" and "divide" [LeetCode](https://leetcode.com/problems/).
+  * strStr: Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.
+This classic problem tests your ability to efficiently search substrings within a larger string.
+[Problem Description](https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string/description/)
+  * divide: Given two integers, dividend and divisor, divide them without using multiplication, division, and mod operator.
+Ensure the result is truncated toward zero.
+This problem challenges you to implement efficient division using basic arithmetic operations.
+[Problem Description](https://leetcode.com/problems/divide-two-integers/description/)